 So, what’s the magic number?
 While every situation is different, safety experts and regulatory bodies have established clear benchmarks for an effective AED response.
 Understanding this timeline helps you move from simply owning an AED to creating a truly life-saving program.
 Below, we’ll break down the critical time window for AED use, explore how response time directly impacts survival rates, and give you practical steps for mapping out your AED locations to ensure your device is always within reach when seconds matter most.

-The Critical 3-5 Minute Window
+Aiming for the 3-5 Minute Response Window

 The widely accepted standard for an effective AED response is three to five minutes.
 This isn’t just a suggestion; it’s a critical benchmark for survival.
 According to OSHA guidance, your AEDs should be placed so that a trained responder can retrieve the device and apply it to a victim within this short window.
 Think of it as your “drop-to-shock” time.
 From the moment a person collapses, your goal is to have a defibrillator at their side and ready to use in under five minutes.
 This timeline accounts for everything—recognizing the emergency, calling for help, grabbing the AED, and applying the pads.